I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 Do Barges Have Entertainment in The Evenings?

-Most big river cruise ships will have bands play or comedians but that’s because the ship is sailing a lot and everybody is onboard the boat.
+Most big river cruise ships will have bands playing, comedians or other entertainment – but that’s because the ship is sailing a lot and everybody is onboard the boat.

-On our cruise we would have dinner, a talk from our guide and a walk around the place where we were docked we usually had a drink or two then went to bed.
+On our cruise we would have dinner, a talk from our guide and a guided walk around the place where we were docked.
+We usually then had a drink or two then went to bed.

 I didn’t realise pre-cruise just how long we would spend docked in each place but the ship really just sailed for a couple of hours at a time, or sailed while we were off cycling.